ajaichemmanam/react_3D_Keypad/README.md

 # react_3D_Keypad

-# Description
-This repo contains react component that provides additional features to a login page.
+This repo contains react component that provides additional features to a login page.__
-It uses Force Touch on supported devices to read pressure values as passwords.
+It uses Force Touch on supported devices to read pressure values as passwords.__
-Fall back method Polylines is used on unsupported devices.
+Fall back method Polylines is used on unsupported devices.__

 # Demo
 Deployed in Github Pages: https://ajaichemmanam.github.io/react_3D_Keypad/